ashmag00/opensolver-libre-port/README.md

 Class Modules must begin with `Option Compatible` and `Option ClassModule` to function properly.

 - COpenSolver

     This builds the solver models used by the various solvers.
 This includes getting the various variables and settings that most solvers require.

 - CSolverCbc

     This is the specific implementation of the solver for the CBC Linear Solver.
 This solver is the primary concern for this project, and should be first priority when implementing the actual solvers.

 - ISolver

     The definition of the solver interface, to be implemented by the actual solvers.

 - ISolverFile

-    Interface for using a model file when solving
+    Interface for using a model file when solving - _not entirely sure what this does_.

 - ISolverLinear

     Interface for sensitivity analysis.
 Contains an implementation of writing the Constraint Sensitivity Table.

 - ISolverLocal

-    Interface for local functionality - not entirely sure what this does.
+    Interface for local functionality - _not entirely sure what this does_.

 - ISolverLocalExec

     Interface for file system execution for solvers that are an executable file.

 #### Dialogs